 This is the cultural atmosphere we live in, and breathe.
 I'm so inured to it — and so happy to see a halfway-factual movie about a great mathematician — I wasn't much bothered by it.
 Your mileage may vary.

 Oh, you want a brainteaser?
 OK, here's a fairly easy one.

-The Ramanujan movie of course includes the famous taxicab incident
+The Ramanujan movie of course includes the famous taxicab incident.

 Once, in the taxi from London, Hardy noticed its number, 1729.
 He must have thought about it a little because he entered the [hospital] room where Ramanujan lay in bed and, with scarcely a hello, blurted out his disappointment with it.
-It was, he declared, "rather a dull number," adding that he hoped that wasn't a bad omen."No, Hardy," said Ramanujan, "it is a very interesting number.
-It is the smallest number expressible as the sum of two [positive] cubes in two different ways."
-[1³ + 12³ and 9³ + 10³.]

-: Add up the digits.
+It was, he declared, "rather a dull number," adding that he hoped that wasn't a bad omen.That number, 1729, has another interesting and rare property.
+What is it?
+Hint: Add up the digits.

 John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
 (This no longer includes National Review, whose editors had some kind of tantrum and fired him. ) He is the author of We Are Doomed: Reclaiming Conservative Pessimism and several other books.
 He's had two books published by VDARE.com: FROM THE DISSIDENT RIGHT (also available in Kindle) and From the Dissident Right II: Essays 2013.
 His writings are archived at JohnDerbyshire.com.

 Readers who wish to donate (tax deductible) funds specifically earmarked for John Derbyshire`s writings at VDARE.com can do so here.